Energy arbitrations in the Middle East

 - Qatar Law No. 2 of 2017

 The Middle East is synonymous with energy.
 It has just under half of the world’s oil reserves and just above one third of the world’s gas reserves.
-In terms of oil reserves, Saudi Arabia has the largest reserves in the region and the second largest reserves in the world.
+In terms of oil, Saudi Arabia has the largest reserves in the region and the second largest reserves in the world.
 Thereafter, the second-largest oil reserves in the region are in Iran (fourth globally), followed by Iraq (fifth globally), Kuwait (seventh globally) and the United Arab Emirates (UAE) (eighth globally).

-The Middle East is the world’s largest oil producing region.
+In addition, the Middle East is the world’s largest oil producing region.
 It accounts for around a third of global oil production and is responsible for roughly a third of global oil exports.
 Saudi Arabia is the largest oil producing nation in the region (third globally), followed by Iraq (fifth globally), the UAE (seventh globally) and Iran (eighth globally).

 This richness in resources and success in production has underpinned much of the economic development in the region in recent decades.

-Owing to the significance of the size and proportion of its oil and gas resources, and the likely increase in demand for energy in the near future, the Middle East has started to look to other sources of energy, including nuclear, coal and renewables.
+Owing to the significance of the size and proportion of its oil and gas resources, and the estimated increase in demand for energy in the near future, the Middle East has started to look to other sources of energy, including nuclear, coal and renewables.

 Ownership and management of resources